Google Ads Conversion Tracking Post IOS 14

 We recently introduced a new URL parameter to help comply with Apple’s policies and help you measure the results of your ads on iOS.
 This new parameter will help you attribute conversions back to your ad campaigns and works with conversion modelling to give you accurate measurement on iOS.

-The announcement was done at the last-minute and Google Ads hasn't been providing explicit instructions on the best practices for tracking Google Ads traffic without GCLIDs at a time.
-It was possible to work around the tracking by attributing conversions to Google Tag identifiers and importing them via Conversion Import.
+The 2021 announcement was done at the last-minute and Google Ads hasn't been providing explicit instructions on the best practices for tracking Google Ads traffic without GCLIDs at a time.
+It was possible to work around the tracking by attributing conversions to Google Tag identifiers and importing them via Conversion Import, however, the process was not reliable.

-Currently, Able recommends a better solution that takes advantage of new Google Ads API v9 and better access to Customer Match that Google Ads provides to its customers.
-While Customer Match had only been available to large enterprise corporate customers, its been rolled out to all accounts with good compliance history.
-You should expect to see something along the following lines in the Google Ads dashboard:
+Currently, Able recommends a better solution that takes advantage of Google Ads API v9+ and widened access to Customer Match that Google Ads provides to its customers.
+While Customer Match had only been available to large enterprise corporate customers in the past, it's been rolled out to all accounts with good compliance history.

-Google Ads API accepts WBRAID and GBRAID tracking parameters, as well as additional customer match user identifiers since the API was updated in November 2021.
+Google Ads API accepts wBraid and gBraid tracking parameters, as well as additional customer match user identifiers since the API was updated in November 2021.
+As long as all conversions originating from IOS traffic are sent to Google Ads API with the gBraid (wBraid) parameter, they can be attributed to the ads and campaigns in Google Ads reports.

-For front-end tracking, Able CDP tracking should be installed on the website to capture WBRAID / GBRAID parameters and associate them with customer details.
+First, Able CDP tracking should be installed on the website to capture gBraid (wBraid) parameters and associate them with customer details.

 This allows Google to utilize its conversion modelling in the same way it can do it for a regular online activity.
 Even if the click doesn't have unique identifier, Google Ads will attribute it with sufficient precision by combining the following parameters instead: